-Investing in communities where we operate – called social investment – is an important part of being a good neighbor.
+Investing in communities where we operate – called social investment – is an important part of being a good neighbour.
 We invest in projects that aim to benefit local communities over the long term.
 The information described here regarding social investment projects outlines campaigns and projects that have been successfully completed and/or handed over to the community to continue.
 Our social investment programmes in Myanmar have focused on the following topics:

 Access to Energy

 At Shell, we are able to use our core business skills and technical resources to play an active role in improving communities’ access to energy, particularly in countries where we work – such as Myanmar.
 Together with our NGO partner Pact, we expanded electricity access to rural and coastal communities in the dry zone and Tanintharyi region by building up community governance structures, consumer finance mechanisms and providing technical support.
 The programme provided access to sustainable energy for around 20,000 people and has improved the livelihoods of around 35,000 people since the start of the programme in 2015.
 Shell successfully exited the program in 2018.

 Community Skills & Enterprise development